Abhishek149999/Online-Lecture-Scheduler/README.md

 4. Admin can see all assigned lectures.
 5. Admin can see all Instructors.
 6. Instructor can see the Assigned Lectures to him.

+Here are the credentials to access the dashboard.

+Admin Login:
+Username = 'root', Password = 'root'

+Instructor Login:
+Username = You will get it from Admin panel. under view instructors userID is a Username.
+Password = 'root' (For all Instructors)

+Hope you will like my Project.
+If you have any queries you can text me!
+Thanks.